Kallb123/NewTabRedux/README.md

 3. Click the settings icon in the top right and select `Install Add-on From File...`
 4. Navigate to the xpi file you downloaded in step 1 and select it
 5. Accept any prompt to install the add-on.

-You may or may not want the extension to work in Incognito mode, this can be toggled by going into the extension Details page.

 ## Usage